 The best design is the one that goes unnoticed by users, it’s invisible.
-When users accomplish their goals on the website or through an app without any difficulty and errors, that means that their focus wasn’t on the interface and it’s complexity, but on their own actions and mission.
+When users accomplish their goals on the website or through an app without any difficulty and errors, that means that their focus wasn’t on the interface and its complexity, but on their own actions and mission.

 06 Be forgivable & give feedback

 How many times have you accidentally clicked something and then get stuck while figuring out how to undo your last action?
 This is something that happens very often, and designers need to have that in mind while designing interfaces.
-Allow your users to make mistakes and correct them afterwards, make actions reversible and don’t let them stress about it.
+Allow your users to make mistakes and correct them afterward, make actions reversible and don’t let them stress about it.
 Also, it is important to provide useful feedback to your users after taking an action — to confirm your users that their action is completed, use pop-up notification or micro interactions.

-07 Accessibility & flexibility
+07 Accessibility & Flexibility

-When designing for screens, accessibility issues should be taken into consideration as they can affect the users behavior and experience.
+When designing for screens, accessibility issues should be taken into consideration as they can affect the users' behavior and experience.
 There are many users with vision impairment or color blindness and they can have problems when using screen devices such as laptops or smartphones, and designers should also adapt their design for multiple different screens and platforms.
 Design should be flexible to work on any device or a platform and provide the same values to different users.

 The future of digital design – what’s next?

 The rapid growth of technology affects many areas and industries, and because of that, design is constantly evolving and changing.
-Some tools that designers use today on a daily basis didn’t even exist a couple years ago, new ones are constantly being created and they are replacing the old ones, or even replacing a few of them at the same time.
+Some tools that designers use today on a daily basis didn’t even exist a couple of years ago, new ones are constantly being created and they are replacing the old ones, or even replacing a few of them at the same time.
 With that in mind, it’s important to stay on track with tech trends and think about the future of design and all the possibilities and challenges it will bring both to users and designers.

 If you don’t consider the future of design, you’ll get left behind.
 A couple of years ago, designers were designing CD players and mp3 players, and nowadays they’re designing UI for Spotify, Deezer and Apple music.
-Designers need to be adaptable and continuously work on improving their skills based on growth of technology and new trends.
-The same thing applies to businesses and companies — if they’re not aware of changing trends in industry, they’ll create products that no one will want to use, and they’ll go down the drain together with all the investments.
+Designers need to be adaptable and continuously work on improving their skills based on the growth of technology and new trends.
+The same thing applies to businesses and companies — if they’re not aware of changing trends in the industry, they’ll create products that no one will want to use, and they’ll go down the drain together with all the investments.

-Everything mentioned above comes down to this — design is live, it keeps evolving and adapting to new technology trends and users’ needs, but one thing is sure — digital design is just at the beginning of its journey and we can’t wait to see what is coming next.
+Everything mentioned above comes down to this — design is live, and it keeps evolving and adapting to new technology trends and users’ needs, but one thing is sure — digital design is just at the beginning of its journey and we can’t wait to see what is coming next.